Contact Info

 Yes—store them refrigerated, keep the bottle in a small insulated cooler, and carry a physician’s note; comply with TSA liquid rules (≤100 ml) for flights.

-Pediatric Cataract Treatment: What Parents Need to Know
+Traumatic Cataract Treatment: What You Need to Know

 Medical Health Zone